Center for the Humanities in Arts & Sciences

 The Humanities at Washington University include the discipline-based departments of Art History and Archaeology; Classics; East Asian Languages and Cultures; English; Germanic Languages and Literatures; History; Jewish, Islamic, and Near Eastern Languages and Cultures; Music; Performing Arts; Philosophy; and Romance Languages and Literatures, as well as humanistic research and teaching in a range of interdisciplinary programs: African and African American Studies, American Culture Studies, Comparative Literature; Film and Media Studies, International and Area Studies, Religious Studies, Urban Studies, and Women, Gender, and Sexuality Studies.

 The Center for the Humanities, in partnership with the College and Graduate School of Architecture and Urban Design, is pleased to announce an ongoing funding opportunity for tenure-track and tenured faculty, as part of our interdisciplinary initiative on The Divided City.
 We are awarding multiple grants of up to $20,000 each in support of collaborative research, community engagement, and/or curriculum development on urban segregation broadly conceived.
-Currently, we have six faculty proposals funded, covering a broad range of topics.
-You can read more about those projects on the Divided City website.
 Please download the call for proposals (below) and application cover sheet (below).
-Applications for the second round of funding are due February 15, 2016.
-Proposals will be selected by March 21, 2016, and funding will begin April 1, 2016.
+Applications for the third round of funding are due by March 31, 2017.
+Proposals will be selected by April 17, 2017, and funding will begin May 1, 2017.

 - Application cover sheet (download above)